cskylab/cskylab/tpl-cskylab/k8s-nextcloud/charts/mariadb/README.md

 ## Introduction

-This chart bootstraps a [MariaDB](https://github.com/bitnami/bitnami-docker-mariadb) replication cluster deployment on a [Kubernetes](https://kubernetes.io) cluster using the [Helm](https://helm.sh) package manager.
+This chart bootstraps a [MariaDB](https://github.com/bitnami/containers/tree/main/bitnami/mariadb) replication cluster deployment on a [Kubernetes](https://kubernetes.io) cluster using the [Helm](https://helm.sh) package manager.

 MariaDB is developed as open source software and as a relational database it provides an SQL interface for accessing data.
 The latest versions of MariaDB also include GIS and JSON features.

-Bitnami charts can be used with [Kubeapps](https://kubeapps.com/) for deployment and management of Helm Charts in clusters.
-This chart has been tested to work with NGINX Ingress, cert-manager, fluentd and Prometheus on top of the [BKPR](https://kubeprod.io/).
+Bitnami charts can be used with [Kubeapps](https://kubeapps.dev/) for deployment and management of Helm Charts in clusters.

 ## Prerequisites